chobe111/medicalImageChanger/README.md

 	```
 	if your input png series path is
 	**path/to/png**/
-	output tensorflow records will save in
+	then your output tensorflow records will save in
 	**path/to/png/~.tfrecords**

 - Change nifti file to Dicom Series